momentum-morehouse/immersive-curriculum/ruby/w7-ruby/day2-3/homework/questionbox.md

 - Allow a user to upload a profile photo.
 - Allow the original author of the question to mark an answer as accepted.

-### Added features if you have time
+### Extra features and challenges

 - Use AJAX to update the page when a user submits an answer to a question.
-- Allow a user to change their password.
-- Send an email to a user to reset their password if they have forgotten it, and allow them to reset it.
 - Allow an unanswered question to be edited.
 - Allow the author of an answer to delete or edit that answer.
+- Allow a user to change their password via a link from the user profile page.
+- Deploy to Heroku.
+Note that this will require a bit more work to allow uploads and emails.
+  - You'll need to configure a storage backend like Amazon S3 in order to upload files.
+  - To send email from your production app you'll need an add-on for Heroku (e.g. SendGrid, MailGun, or SparkPost).
+- Send an email to a user to reset their password if they have forgotten it, and allow them to reset it.
-- What else would you like to do? 🤔
+- What else would make this application better? 🤔